Our History Has Made Us Strong

 We have years of experience caring for families, from all walks of life.
 Each family comes to us because they know we are leaders in our profession, dedicated to excellence in service, and have the highest integrity.

 A graduate of Claflin College, Orangeburg, S.C., Edmund Perry Palmer completed his professional training at the Renouard School of Mortuary Science, New York, in 1925 and began his practice as a licensed funeral director and embalmer.
+Mr. Palmer was a proud member of the Omega Psi Phi Fraternity, Epsilon Omega Chapter of 1934.
 He gained experience with the Mutual Undertaking Company and as a partner with Nelson, Lawson, Palmer.
 In 1933, he and his wife Ellie Dibble Palmer, opened the present funeral home on South Main Street in Sumter.
 A leader in his community and profession, he established the first ambulance service in Sumter County.
 His compassion and love for people were demonstrated in many ways: providing food and clothing for those in need, assisting the unemployed and homeless, helping to educate young people and giving generously to churches and the community.
 Edmund Perry and Ellie Dibble Palmer had four sons, two of whom continued in the funeral profession, Robert John Palmer and Edmund Perry Palmer, Jr..

 Robert John Palmer was educated at Mather Academy in Camden, S.C., West Virginia State College and Renouard School of Mortuary Science in New York.
 He completed post graduate training in funeral management from the National Foundation of Funeral Service in Evanston, Illinois.
 He believed in continuing his education, which he did though out his lifetime as a licensed funeral director and embalmer.
 He joined the family business in 1948, one year before his father died.
 Throughout the years, Robert John Palmer followed the family tradition of service and accomplishment.
 He was involved in civic leadership roles, supported many causes and played an integral part in business and professional organizations to improve the quality of life and opportunity for all persons.
 He was married to Theodis (Theo) Parsons Palmer and they had two daughters, Lorin Peri and Vikki Laurence.